(Kimi No Na Wa.)

 Director/Screenplay/Art Direction – Makoto Shinkai, Based on His Novel, Producers – Koichiro Ito, Noritaka Kawaguchi, Genki Kawamura & Katsuhiro Takei, Music – Radwimps, Supervising Animation Director – Masashi Ando.
 Production Company – CoMix Wave Films/Amuse/The Answer Studio/East Japan Marketing & Communications Inc./Kadokawa/Lawson HMV Entertainment (LHE)/Toho Company/Vogue Ting.

-Mitsuha Miyamizu, a schoolgirl in the small rural town of Itomori, and Taki Tachibana, a schoolboy working as a waiter in Tokyo, each wake up on alternate days inhabiting the other’s body.
+Mitsuha Miyamizu, a schoolgirl in the small rural town of Itomori, and Taki Tachibana, a schoolboy working as a waiter in Tokyo, each wake up inhabiting the other’s body on alternate days, returning to their own the following day.
 They agree to communicate, leaving a diary of things that has happened while they were in the other’s bodies.
-Mitsuha tells how she is going to watch the approach of the comet Tiamat but thereafter the exchange between them stops.
+Mitsuha says that she is going to watch the approach of the comet Tiamat but thereafter the exchange between them stops.
 Taki is saddened but as time goes on he starts to lose memory of her.
-Able to draw in detail the area where she lived, he heads in search of these locations – only to discover that Itomori was obliterated three years ago by a fragment that split off from the comet.
+Able to make detailed drawings of the area where she lived, he heads in search of these locations – only to discover that Itomori was obliterated three years ago by a fragment that split off from the comet.
 He enters a shrine near the impact crater and is able to cross between times just as twilight comes, allowing him to briefly meet Mitsuha.
 Able to go back and inhabit her body again, he desperately tries to find a means to evacuate the town before the splinter from the comet kills Mitsuha and all of the townspeople.

 Makoto Shinkai is a name that has been gaining growing acclaim in Japanese anime.
 Shinkai’s first work was the 25-minute long Voices of a Distant Star (2002) about interstellar email communication.
 This was followed by the feature-length The Place Promised in Our Early Days (2004), set in an alternate world Japan, and 5 Centimetres Per Second (2007) about a friendship between two people over the years.
 The work that caused Shinkai’s name to be noticed was Children Who Chase Lost Voices from the Deep (2011), a beautiful fantasy epic in the Hayao Miyazaki style.
-Shinkai followed this with the non-genre The Garden of Words (2013).
+Shinkai followed this with the non-genre The Garden of Words (2013) and subsequent to this made Weathering With You (2019) about a girl who can control the weather.

 Certainly, it is in this latter half that Your Name. gains its greatest emotional strengths.
 The film is imbued with the longing for an impossible love that stretches across time and to someone who may even be dead but for Taki’s determination to save her.
 It is also a film that comes with an overwhelming sense of loss of things forgotten – its saddest moments are those when the two cross-temporal figures start to forget one another’s names.